 Deploy Referral Cards

-Encourage patients to take more than one card if they seem especially excited.
+Encourage patients to take more than one card if they seem excited.
 You can even encourage them to contribute to patient referral program ideas.

-Use Social Media for Soft Launch of Advertising
+Use Social Media

-Social media can provide powerful channels for driving referrals.
+Social media can be a great tool for the soft launch of an advertising campaign related to a new referral program and provide powerful channels for driving referrals.
 A marketing study found that 81 percent of consumers get “influenced by social media posts from their friends.”

 Involve Your Staff